woges/UDACITY-self-driving-car/term1_project3_behavioral_cloning/README.md

 ## Data Collection Strategy

 Data for this task can be gathered with the Udacity simulator itself.
-Indeed, when the simulator is set to *training mode*, the car is controlled by the human though the keyboard, and steering directions and image data is collected through three forward facing cameras cameras mounted on the vehicle.
+Indeed, when the simulator is set to *training mode*, the car is controlled by the human though the keyboard, and steering directions and image data is collected through three forward facing cameras mounted on the vehicle.

 <p align="center">
   <img src="./results/l_c_r_images.png" width="960">